nqtimoguing/tribute-page/README.md

 # tribute-page
-This is page is one of the completion projects of freecodecamp's  Responsive  Web Design Certification Curriculum
+This page is one of the completion projects of freecodecamp's  Responsive  Web Design Certification Curriculum